RezaNurRochmat13/Ijah-Inventory-System/README.md

-# Research Modular Architecture Using Golang
+# Service Inventory Go

-This project is example research for how building modular architecture in Golang.
+This project is example service inventory management system written in Golang.

 ## Table of Contents